Fisher-Schultz Lecture: Generic Machine Learning Inference on Heterogenous Treatment Effects in Randomized Experiments, with an Application to Immunization in India: Our Agnostic Approach

-In this paper we take an agnostic view.
-We neither rely on any structured assumptions, which might be difficult to verify or believe in practice, nor impose conditions that make the ML estimators consistent.
+In this paper, we take an agnostic view.
+We neither rely on any sparsity or low-complexity assumptions to make the ML estimators consistent, nor impose other stronger conditions to make ``traditional" confidence intervals valid.
 We simply treat ML as providing proxy predictors for the objects of interest.